 The inner motivation could be our fondness of a specific topic or the benefit of the information, which helps us solve a current problem.
 Associate a new piece of information with a clue, and the probability of storing the information in the long-term memory increases.
 The crucial element for this step is associations.

 Curve indicating the information remembering rate by days of review.

 Reviewing also boosts your memory.
 To maximize the effects, repeat information at specific time intervals.
 Memorizing large amounts of information in a short time, very well known from the long nights before tests, is meaningless in terms of long-time memory.

-However, all of these are obsolete methods and techniques which, with a small modification and smarter application, can have the desired effect on employees reluctant to learn hundreds of pages.
+However, all of these are obsolete methods and techniques that can have the desired effect on employees reluctant to learn hundreds of pages with a small modification and smarter application.